antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/basic/view_service_map.md

-# View Service Map in Splunk Observability
+# View the Service Map in Splunk Observability

 Access to the view of your ThousandEyes HTTP Test.